Sunday, May 16, 2021

 Sin taxes have been effective in not only raising money, but also in discouraging harmful behavior.
 The best example might be tobacco.
 If totally successful the government would have to seek out another source of revenue.
 Health authorities are already suggesting sugar that causes obesity and diabetes.
 After a few initial setbacks, sugar has successfully been taxed with one example being Mexico that has reduced diabetes as well as increased revenue.

 FAT stands for financial activities tax and can be so small to not be noticed.
-One way of accumulating significant revenue while placating outcries about the very rich manipulators.
+This can be one way of accumulating significant revenue while placating outcries about the very rich manipulators.

 The Panama Papers were uncovered by German journalists in 2016 who not only maintained secrecy involved foreign journalists.
 It was discovered that a legal firm, Monsack Fonseca was able to help redistribute large amounts of wealth to avoid taxation.
 Some of their clients were Jackie Chan, Lionel Messi, and countless people close to prominent politicians.
 The Joint International Tax Shelter and Collaboration Network took an interest and continues its crusade to prevent tax evasion through tax havens.